Table of Contents

 Enzymes are biocatalysts, which accelerate chemical reactions and thus play a vital role in human metabolism.
-Almost always, they consist of proteins with a molecular weight of about 10,000 – 100,000 Daltons and are formed in the cell as part of the protein biosynthesis.
+Almost always, they consist of proteins with a molecular weight in the range of about 10,000–100,000 Daltons.
+They are synthesized in the cell as part of protein biosynthesis.

 An exception, however, is catalytically active nucleic acids, the so-called ribozymes such as the snRNA.
-The substances that are converted by enzymes are referred to as substrates, and the end result is the products.
+The substances that are converted by enzymes are referred to as substrates, and the end result of enzymatic action is products.

 Enzymes as Biocatalysts

-Biocatalysts do not change the reaction pathway of a chemical reaction, but rather they accelerate the reaction by lowering the activation energy.
+Biocatalysts do not change the reaction pathway of a chemical reaction.
+Instead, they accelerate the reaction by lowering the activation energy.
 During the conversion of substrates (S) to products (P), the enzyme (E) is not consumed and exists unchanged after the reaction.
 The reaction pathway can be represented simply as follows:

 E + S ↔ ES ↔ E + P

-During the reaction of substrates to products, a transition state must be overcome which is unfavorable in comparison to the energetic state of substrate and product, which means, it has higher free energy.
-The activation energy is thus the difference between the free energy of substrate and transition state.
+During the conversion of substrates to products, a transition state must be overcome which is unfavorable compared with the energetic state of substrate and product, indicating that it has higher free energy.
+The activation energy is thus the difference between the free energy of substrate and transition states.

-In order to reduce the activation energy, enzymes undergo an interaction with substrates, also known as Enzyme-Substrate Complex (ES).
+In order to reduce the activation energy, enzymes interact with substrates, forming Enzyme-Substrate Complexes (ES).
 This stabilizes the transition state and its free energy is lowered.
-The substrate-binding occurs at the active center of the enzyme.
+The binding of substrate occurs at the active center of the enzyme.

 The Active Center

-The active center is a three-dimensional, specifically folded region, made of amino acids and is usually arranged in a hollow shape.
-The conditions for the chemical reaction are favored within this center, because the probability of the overlapping of the reactants is improved by the convergence and optimal orientation in space, among other things.
+The active center is a three-dimensional, specifically folded region, comprising amino acids.
+It is usually arranged in a hollow shape.
+The conditions for chemical reactions are favored within this center, because the probability of overlapping reactants is improved by convergence and optimal orientation in space, among other things.

 The binding of the substrate to the active center is not covalent.
-The substrate-binding is carried out by:
+The substrate-binding occurs via: